vasukesan/symetra-ecommerce/README.md

 ### At a glance
 * All requirements from requirements.docx are implemented.
 * app.js is the server/API.
 I used Express, since it is the de facto standard for these kinds of projects.
 * client.js is the client.
-I used axios for the HTTP requests, since the requirement of this exercise was building the API, not the client side.
+I used axios for the HTTP requests.
 * test.js contains testing code.
 I used Mocha and Chai for testing.
 * No GUI.

 ### Functionality to be added
 * Handling user error more gracefully.
-This server only works using the "happy path".
-Anything else may require a server restart.
+This server will handle basic things like status codes, but is mostly designed for the "happy path".
-* No HTTPS
+* HTTPS
 * Turning off the discount code by the admin.
 I added a boolean to make it trivial, but it is not accessible.
 * Authentication
 * GUI